Visas & Routes

 Absence from Greece is not usually a renewal blocker, but tax residence, long-term residence and citizenship are separate questions.

 This is a budgeting guide, not legal, tax, property or investment advice.
-Confirm the route, property category, payment path and family scope with Greek counsel before paying a deposit.
+Before paying a deposit, confirm the route, property category, payment path and family scope with Greek counsel.

 Greece Golden Visa cost in 2026

-Start with the route.
-The headline investment amount is only one part of the budget, and the cheapest headline route is not always available to a normal apartment buyer.
+Start with the route, not the advertised minimum.
+The investment threshold is only part of the budget, and the cheapest headline route is not available for an ordinary apartment purchase.

 RouteMinimum investmentWhat it usually meansMain budget riskSource